triiips/learn-crypto/lessons/introductory-course.md

 By default, MetaMask is connected to the Ethereum network.
 You can verify this by looking at the top right of your MetaMask extension.
 Ether is the native currency of the Ethereum network and Ether account balances are constantly verified using the blockchain.

 There are also other networks that are built to complement the Ethereum network.
 One of these networks is the xDai chain, which allows for fast and inexpensive transactions.
 It also has its own native currency, xDai.
 To learn about the blockchain in a relatively low-risk environment, we will be using the xDai chain.
-In the future, feel free to explore other networks.
+Feel free to explore other networks after this lesson.